 Responding to the shots, police went to the Troy home, found the Zahns there investigating the scene, and soon arrested Troy.
 Albert Troy initially told police that he had accidentally shot his mother.
 Under questioning, he changed his story and implicated his father.

-Earlier that day, Troy had spoken with his mother-in-law to make sure his wife had made payments on their life insurance policies.
+Earlier that day, Troy had spoken with his mother to make sure his wife had made payments on their life insurance policies.

 At trial, the prosecution offered the testimony of Troy’s son and mother.
 In his defense, Troy claimed he was drunk at the time of the killing.
 He was convicted of first-degree murder on December 14, 1921, and sentenced to death on February 17, 1922.